BrianGuo/MichelsonExecutionEngine/README.md

 - Gas counts not properly accounted for
     - Gas counts now properly counted
 - Stack trace not pretty printed in a desirable way.
+    - Currently in the process of making stack traces print meaningful messages
 - Build out API Docs
 - File structure reorganization
 - build guide (add to this readme?)